NEASECS 2020/2021 in NYC postponed to November 5-7, 2021

 Fordham University, Lincoln Center Campus, New York City

 Thank you to all of you who submitted panels or papers to the conference for this fall.
 All accepted papers and panels will be automatically accepted and included in the program for the fall 2021 conference.

-We will re-release the call for papers in the fall.
-In the meantime if you would like to proposal a new panel for that call, please send it to the firstname.lastname@example.org account and we will make sure it is included.
+In the meantime if you would like to proposal a new panel for that call, please send it to firstname.lastname@example.org and we will make sure it is included.

 It would be difficult to imagine New York City without traffic, but traffic should not be understood merely as the noisy polluting congestion of its highly frequented streets and waterways, an issue already present in New Amsterdam.
 Traffic also refers to broader patterns of circulation and commerce, describing, as the Encyclopédie’s “Trafiqué” underlines, the passage, both legal and illicit, of goods, bodies, books, artworks, monies, services, and ideas through multiple hands.
 Even its etymology cited above points to the linguistic convergence of many languages and cultures.
 Traffic in this sense is as central to New York City today as it was to the global eighteenth century.